Conakry: Infrastructure crisis

 Periodic power and water cuts have been a daily burden for Conakry's residents since early 2002.
 Government and power company officials blame the drought of February 2001 for a failure of the hydro-electric supply to the capital, and a failure of aging machinery for the continuation of the crisis.
 Critics of the government cite mismanagement, corruption and the withdrawal of the power agency's French partner at the beginning of 2002.
 As of 2007, much of the city has no traffic lighting in the overnight hours.

 Popular anger at shortages in Conakry was entwined with anti-government protests, strikes, and violence against the rule of President Lansana Conté and the successive prime ministers Cellou Dalein Diallo and Eugène Camara appointed to fill the post after the resignation of Prime Minister François Lonseny Fall in April 2004.
 Violence reached a peak in January–February 2007 in a general strike, which saw over one hundred deaths when the Army confronted protesters.

 Transportation

-Conakry is serviced by Conakry International Airport which has flights to several cities in West Africa and Europe.
+Conakry is served by Conakry International Airport which has flights to several cities in West Africa and Europe.